workshopper/how-to-markdown/exercises/tables/en.md

 | left-aligned | centered | right-aligned |
 | left-aligned | centered | right-aligned |

-There are few important things here:
+There are a few important things here:

 * There must be at least 3 dashes separating each header cell.
 * The outer pipes (`|`) are optional.